Foreclosure Prevention

 DHIC’s Homeownership Center offers foreclosure prevention counseling to help Triangle-area homeowners who are at risk of losing their homes find alternatives to foreclosure.
 These services include:

-• Helping homeowners understand their options: to keep their home through a servicer modification or to sell their home via the short sale process.
+Helping homeowners understand their options: keeping your home through a servicer modification or to selling via the short sale process.

 DHIC is one of 47 organizations participating in the new statewide foreclosure prevention initiative launched by the North Carolina Attorney General from the National Mortgage Settlement and the Independent Foreclosure Review.